spacestation13/byond-builds/README.md

 ## How It Works

-A GitHub Actions workflow runs daily to:
+A script is run manually to:

 1. Check the official BYOND website for new builds
 2. Download any new build files that are not already mirrored